getporter/porter/docs/content/distribute-bundles.md

 ---
-title: Distributing Bundles
+title: Distribute Bundles
-description: How to distribute your bundles
+description: Share and distribute your bundles with others
+aliases:
+- /distributing-bundles/
 ---

 Once you have built a bundle with Porter, the next step is to share the bundle and invocation image so others can use it.
 Porter uses OCI (Docker) registries to share both CNAB bundle manifest and invocation images.